 Certificates of Deposits (CDs) are time deposits that pay higher interest rates the longer the money is held on deposit.
 These are great if you need the money after a certain short-term time period.
 The money must remain on deposit for the entire length of the CD term or you will forfeit a portion of your interest earnings.
-At Chase bank, your one million dollars will earn 0.05% interest for a 12-month CD that will generate $500 of interest after one year.
-However, if you were able to keep your money locked up for 60 months, it would earn .085 percent interest, generating $850 in earnings after one year.

 When the CD matures it must be rolled into another CD to continue earning interest.
 Generally, if you think interest rates will increase significantly in the next few years, you might be better off choosing a short-term CD (12 months or less) so it can be rolled over into a higher-yielding CD after rates have risen.